-- “People are born either male or female, and they should stay that way.”
+- “People are born either male or female and should stay that way.”

-- “It’s a mental illness, and if those people got some help they’d be cured.”
+- “It’s a mental illness, and if those people got some help, doctors would cure them.”

 - “It’s not natural.”

-At the end of the day, what it comes down to is that the person making the argument had a dislike for transgender people – they just didn’t want to say so.
+Ultimately, it comes down to the fact that the person making the argument dislikes transgender people – they just didn’t want to say so.
 They disguised their dislike in the form of a reason why people shouldn’t be transgender, based on some bit of evidence they had heard or read or someone had told them.

-Every year, the calendar tells me that spring arrives on March, 21.
-Living in New Hampshire, actual spring doesn’t often arrive until late April.
+Every year, the calendar tells me that spring arrives on March 21.
+In New Hampshire, spring doesn’t often arrive until late April.
 In early April, we still get snowstorms, even blizzards.
-Now my calendar says that it’s spring, so clearly we shouldn’t be getting snow anymore right?
+Now my calendar says it’s spring, so we shouldn’t be getting snow anymore, right?
 Wrong.
-I don’t like that snow comes in April, but it happens and I can’t change that.
+I wouldn’t say I like that snow comes in April, but it happens, and I can’t change that.

 Not liking something does not make it false.

-Just because a person doesn’t like the idea of someone being transgender, doesn’t make them NOT be transgender.
-Just because a group of people, or a religious organization, or a political group doesn’t like the idea of transgender people, doesn’t mean they don’t exist.
+Just because someone doesn’t like the idea of someone else being transgender doesn’t make them NOT transgender.
+Just because a group of people, a religious organization, or a political group doesn’t like the idea of transgender people doesn’t mean they don’t exist.

 Fear of the unknown and lack of understanding are generally (note that I said generally, not always) the reasons why people have a dislike for demographics other than their own.